AlgoCompSynth/eikosany/README.md

     This is a plugin for digital audio workstations (DAWs) that facilitates production of microtonal music.
 I own a copy and if you’re making microtonal electronic music, you should too.
-The eikosany and other scales Erv Wilson developed all ship with MTS-ESP, so you don’t really need my R package to compose with them.
+The Eikosany and other scales Erv Wilson developed all ship with MTS-ESP, so you don’t really need my R package to compose with them.
 -   [Sevish’s Scale
     Workshop](https://sevish.com/scaleworkshop/guide.htm).
 This is a